yjxiong/temporal-segment-networks/README.md

 ## News & Updates

+Aug 10, 2017 - An experimental pytorch implementation of TSN is released [github][tsn-pytorch]

 Nov.
 5, 2016 - The project page for TSN is online. [website][tsn_site]

 Sep.
 14, 2016 - We fixed a legacy [bug][bug] in Caffe.
 Some parameters in TSN training are affected.